hangorn/MagneticPuzzleCubeV2/readme.md

 Description
 =======================

 Puzzle game for web browsers.
+This webApp is a puzzle where the pieces are cubes with images on their faces.
+You can choose whatever image you want.
+There are quite different modes available to play, even multiplayer.

 Developt with WebGL using [THREE.js](https://github.com/mrdoob/three.js) framework for 3D graphics.